 FOR HIGH SCHOOL STUDENTS

 When considering applications for admission, every four-year university in the USA will accept your scores from either the ACT or the SAT, if they consider SAT/ACT at all.
-In the wake of the coronavirus pandemic of 2020, many universities have opted to go test-blind (don't consider SAT/ACT) or test optional (will consider a score if submitted.)
-Some very selective universities might require or recommend SAT Subject Tests in addition to the regular SAT/ACT.
-Two SAT Subject Tests in addition to the SAT or ACT are no longer required for the University of California campuses.
-However, they are recommended for admission to some impacted campuses and majors.
+In the wake of the coronavirus pandemic of 2020/2021, many universities have opted to go test-blind (don't consider SAT/ACT scores for admission) or test optional (will consider a score if submitted.)
+The College Board is no longer offering the SAT Subject Tests.
+They also no longer offer the SAT Essay.
 Check with your campus of interest, and make sure that your campus of interest receives an official score report directly from the College Board or ACT after self-reporting on the application.

 Updates to University of California (UC) policy: